Telegram-Bot-Node/Nikoro/readme.md

             * Set `TELEGRAM_TOKEN` with the auth token of your bot
             * Set the other API Keys if you want to enable the relative plugins.
         * Run `source setup.sh`
-    2. Set them manually
+    2. Set them manually in `config.js`
-        * Check setup.sh to see the required Environment Variables.
+        * If you are more comfortable this way
+    3. Set them in any other way in your system
+        * If you can't/won't use the `source` command
-* Edit Config.js
+* Edit config.js
     * Edit `activePlugins` if you want to edit the active plugins.
 It is an array of the filenames of the active plugins.
-        * You can find the plugins in the `plugins` folder.
+        * You can find all the available plugins in the `plugins` folder.
 * Run the bot
-    * `node Bot.js`
+    * `node bot.js`
     * Stop it at any time with CTRL+C

 ##Using the Bot